dubo-dubon-duponey/docker-debian/ADVANCED.md

 # Example, set the user-agent string:
 export APT_OPTIONS="Acquire::HTTP::User-Agent=DuboDubonDuponey-APT/0.1"

-# Similarly DEBOOTSTRAP_OPTIONS will control apt behavior inside the chroots
+# Similarly DEBOOTSTRAP_APT_OPTIONS will control apt behavior inside the chroots
-export DEBOOTSTRAP_OPTIONS="Acquire::HTTP::User-Agent=DuboDubonDuponey-DEBOOT/0.1"
+export DEBOOTSTRAP_APT_OPTIONS="Acquire::HTTP::User-Agent=DuboDubonDuponey-DEBOOT/0.1"

 # DEBOOTSTRAP_SOURCES_COMMIT will permanently overwrite /etc/apt/sources.list inside the final rootfs
 # if left unspecified, it will default instead to your DEBOOTSTRAP_REPOSITORY from above, which may be a problem for consumers of your image if they do not have access to your local mirror